nkbarjona-rgb/9berylliumcs3/q1/classRelationships.md

 ## Association
 Relationship: Customer HAS-A Eyeglasses

-Explanation:
+Action Phrase: "owns"

 ## Multiplicity
-Multiplicity: 1 :
+Multiplicity: 1 : 0 (One To Many)

-Explanation:
+Explanation: A customer can own zero or many pairs of eyeglasses, while each eyeglasses object belongs to one customer.
+This lets us store multiple object references in a Python List. (rewrite)

 ## UML Class Relationship Diagram
 ![Class Relationship Diagram](link

 ## Python Implementation
-[View Python Source](link
+[View Python Source](link to python file basta

 ## Test Run